Sparsh55/URL-Shortner-App/README.md

 npm start

 10. Access the application:
-o	Frontend should be available at http://localhost:5173. o	Backend API should be available at http://localhost:5600.
+Frontend should be available at http://localhost:5173.
+Backend API should be available at http://localhost:5600.
 ________________________________________
 Testing the Endpoints
 You can test the API using tools like Postman or curl.